 This post is also available in: Deutsch (German)

-Ulli has been living and researching in Bhutan on and off since the year 2000.
-She loves spending time in remote communities but also in the capital Thimphu.
-Over the years this has deepened her insights into rural livelihoods and community related issues.
-Ulli has worked with local communities and government institutions alike, and she is very familiar with operating principles and procedures in the country.
-During her doctoral field-research from 2012-2015 in Bhutan, Ulli looked at the role of everyday traditional hospitality for relationship fostering, thuenlam, within the context of the Bhutanese neypo system (traditional host/guest network).
+Ulli holds a Ph.D. in Social and Cultural Anthropology from UCL (University College London, UK), and has been living, working and researching in Bhutan intermittently since 2000.
+She loves spending time in remote communities there yet also in the capital, Thimphu.
+Over the years this has deepened her insights into rural livelihoods and community-related issues.
+Ulli has worked with local communities and government institutions alike, and is very familiar with operating principles and procedures in the country.
+During her doctoral fieldwork in Bhutan (2012-2015), she looked at the role of everyday traditional hospitality for relationship fostering – known in Dzongka, the language of Bhutan, as thuenlam – within the context of the Bhutanese neypo system (traditional host/guest network).
 Emerging from her field data she developed the “thuenlam-approach” to sustainable farm/homestay development.
-Together with Bhutanese friends, Ulli also founded Bhutan Homestay, a Bhutan based tour operator that aims at benefiting rural communities by incorporating farm/homestays and a range of specialized tours for tourists.
-She also works as a Bhutan destination specialist for several tour agencies in Europe.
+Together with Bhutanese friends, Ulli also founded Bhutan Homestay, a Bhutan-based tour operator that aims to benefit rural communities by incorporating farm/homestays as well as a range of specialized tours for tourists.
+In addition, she also works as a Bhutan destination specialist for several tour agencies in Europe.